JBrau13/MySQL-Project/README.md

-# MySQL-Project

-## "Alex the Analyst" MySQL Data Cleaning Project
+# "Alex the Analyst" MySQL Data Cleaning Project
 ### Project Summary
 This is a guided project from Alex the Analyst's YouTube Data Analytics bootcamp series.
 In this project I cleaned a dataset consisting of layoff data for several large companies beginning in March of 2020 and ending in March of 2023.
 I followed the below steps:
 1. Remove Duplicates